Programming and Computation

 Makefile as a functional language program

 The language of GNU make is indeed functional, complete with combinators (map and filter), applications and anonymous abstractions.
-GNU make does support lambda-abstractions.
+Yes, GNU make supports lambda-abstractions.
 The following is one example from the Makefile in question: it is a rule to build a test target for the SCM Scheme system.
 The list of source code files and the name of the target/root-test-file are passed as two arguments of the rule:

 make-scmi= scm -b -l $(LIBDIR)/myenv-scm.scm \